AminaSehic/WT-project/README.md

-Simple web page developed on course Web Technologies
+Simple web page developed on course Web Technologies The project is in my native language Bosnian